jcondotta/bank-account-recipients/README.md

   "username":"default"
 }
 ```
-  - Store the Token:
+3. **Store the Token**:
     Copy and save the access_token from the response.
 This token will be used for authentication when making requests to protected endpoints.

-  - Use the Token for Subsequent API Calls
+4. **Use the Token for Subsequent API Calls**
     To access protected endpoints, include the token in the Authorization header as a Bearer token.
 Here’s an example using cURL:

-    to create a new recipient:

-Example: Using the Token in Subsequent API Calls:
-To access protected endpoints, include the token in the Authorization header as a Bearer token.
-For example to create a new recipient:
 ```bash
 curl -i --request POST \
   --url 'http://localhost:8086/api/v1/recipients' \